learn-co-curriculum/dsc-derivatives-intro/README.md

 ## Summary

-In this lesson, we saw that the derivative is the change in output per a change in input.
-In the case of our jogger, the input was time and the output was distance traveled.
+In this lesson, we saw that the derivative is the change in output per change in input.
+In the case of our jogger, the input was time and the output was the distance traveled.
 We learned that the derivative is the change in the runner's distance traveled divided by the amount of time passed.

 Graphically, we see that the derivative is simply the rise over run or change in $x$ divided by change in $y$ or: